Why Does my Baby Have a Crawling Delay?

 If by ten months or so your child is not crawling, but they are able to pull to standing, using furniture to assist them, if they are able to cruise or move from a piece of furniture to piece of furniture, or if they are able to ‘scoot’ and move themselves around on their bottom or while flat on their tummy- then their gross motor development would be considered as normal.

 What are some of the possible causes of a crawling delay?

 Premature birth: if your child was born prematurely, their developmental age might differ from their actual age.
 According to their due date, tracking their development rather than their birth date may show they are meeting their milestones.
 Premature babies may also sometimes develop their muscles slower.

 Environment: does your child have opportunities to practice their gross motor and crawling skills?
-This means opportunities for tummy time, time spent on the floor, or play mat.
+This means opportunities for tummy time, time spent on the floor, or on a play mat.
 Babies who spend large amounts of time-constrained in a stroller or chair will have fewer opportunities to play and move, both of which are crucial in developing their gross motor skills.

 An underlying health condition or genetic syndrome: in some cases, a gross motor delay may be a sign of a rare disease.
 Pitt-Hopkins is one such syndrome.
 In this case, further investigation, including genetic counseling, and genetic analysis, may be necessary to understand the delay’s cause.

 If you have any concerns about your child’s development – their crawling or any other skill – contact your family doctor, pediatrician, or other medical professionals that you trust.